eda-ricercatore/gulyas-scripts/notes/python.md

 + The *MANIFEST.in* file helps the *Distuils* setup/install process to locate all required files for my/our installed *Python* program
 	\cite[Chapter 18, pp. 376]{Hetland2005}.
+	- When my *Python* package has been restructured, or when I want to repackage it, delete the *MANIFEST.in* file.
+		Else, if the *MANIFEST.in* file exists, it will be read instead of being overwritten \cite[Chapter 18, pp. 376]{Hetland2005}.